 Why We Do BITS Presentations

 The Blues are an American art form and an important part of our country’s heritage, born in the South during a time when people were not all treated as equals.
 The music reflects a dark time in our nation’s growth, yet it also shows the ability of the human spirit to find ways to overcome and express itself in a way that reveals a deeper truth.
 By teaching about the origins of the Blues and focusing on the common ground we can find in the music, BITS presentations offer a unique way to introduce the history woven into the music as well.

 In-School Blues Presentations

-This program brings accomplished area Blues musicians into local schools to educate students about the history and significance of Blues music.
-There is no charge to the schools, because BITS is funded by money raised at Cincy Blues Society events throughout the year, with some additional funding from grants and donations.
+This program brings accomplished area Blues musicians to local schools to educate students about the history and significance of Blues music.
+There is no charge to the schools.
+BITS is funded by money raised at Cincy Blues Society events throughout the year, with additional funding from grants and donations.